 - indigestion, abdominal pain, diarrhoea, constipation

-- hair loss, dandruff, rash or other skin disorders, nail infection
+- hair loss, dandruff, rash or other skin disorders; nail infection

-- blocked nose, sinusitis, nose bleed
+- blocked nose, sinusitis, nose bleeds

 - missed, irregular or heavy periods